sumtxt/regionalstatistik/README.md

 ### Table of Contents

 1. Statistical Offices of the Länder
+2. German census
-2. Federal Office for Building and Regional Planning
+3. Federal Office for Building and Regional Planning
-3. Other Government Data Providers
+4. Other Government Data Providers
-4. Data about Cities
+5. Data about Cities
-5. Independent Data Collections
+6. Independent Data Collections